BeRo1985/kraft/README.md

 - Ray casting
 - Sleeping of inactive rigid bodies
 - Island-based multithreading
+- It can be used also for 1D and 2D physics, and not only for 3D physics
 - SIMD optimizations for x86-32 (later also for x86-64)

 ## Future possibly possible features